Give2Peer/g2p-client-android/README.md

 0.3.0
 -----

-- [x] Locally cache item thumbnail images.
+- [x] Feature: locally cache item thumbnail images.
-- [x] Design a temporary basic launcher icon.
+- [x] Design: a temporary basic launcher icon.
-- [x] Start application by displaying items around the user on a map.
+- [x] Feature: display items around my position on a map.
-- [x] Improve automatic location detection using Google API.
+- [x] Feature: automatic location detection using Google Services API.
-- [x] Refactor to support API 10 (and onwards).
+- [x] Refacto: support for API 10 with appcompat and lucky charms.
-- [x] Add a new item using the "share" feature of the camera and gallery.
-- [x] Registration activity.
+- [x] Feature: register manually on the registration activity.

 0.2.0
 -----

-- [x] Set up a feature suite in Gherkin.
+- [x] Setting: set up a feature suite in Gherkin. (now oh-so broken ._.)
+- [x] Feature: add a new item using the "share" feature of the camera or gallery.
+- [x] Feature: send a picture along with an item.
-- [x] Add a Report Bug button.
+- [x] Feature: display the profile after adding a new item.

 0.1.0
 -----

-- [x] List 32 items around my position, and launch maps and navigation.
-- [x] Add a new Item with a location, a picture, and an optional title.
-- [x] Detect my location using the GPS or WiFi.
+- [x] Feature: guess my location using the GPS or WiFi.
-- [x] List, add, edit and forget servers.
+- [x] Feature: list, add, edit and forget servers.
-- [x] List, add, edit and forget locations.
+- [x] Feature: list, add, edit and forget locations.
+- [x] Feature: open github.com from the menus to manually report a bug.

 CAVEATS